Clean light blinking — error

 Step 1

-Disconnect power to the dishwasher before doing anything else to eliminate shock risk while you work.
-Count the number of times the Clean light blinks in a repeating sequence — 7 blinks specifically indicates a heater circuit fault, while other counts point to different subsystems.
-Write down the exact pattern so you can reference it throughout the repair without having to restart the dishwasher repeatedly.
+First things first, disconnect power to the dishwasher to eliminate shock risk while you work.
+Count how many times the Clean light blinks in a repeating sequence — specifically, 7 blinks indicate a heater circuit fault, while other counts point to different subsystems.
+Write this pattern down so you can reference it throughout the repair without needing to restart the dishwasher repeatedly.

 Step 2

-With power restored, press and hold Cancel and Start simultaneously for 3 seconds to send a reset command to the control board, which clears stored fault flags and lets the board re-evaluate the system fresh.
-Run a short cycle after the reset — if the same blink pattern returns, the fault is real and active, not a one-time glitch caused by a power fluctuation.
-Pro tip: if the blink pattern changes after the reset, note the new code as it may reveal a secondary issue the first fault was masking.
+With power restored, hold down Cancel and Start simultaneously for 3 seconds to send a reset command to the control board.
+This clears stored fault flags and allows the board to re-evaluate the system fresh.
+After the reset, run a short cycle — if the same blink pattern returns, the fault is real and not a one-time glitch caused by a power fluctuation.
+Pro tip: if the blink pattern changes after the reset, note the new code, as it may reveal a secondary issue that the first fault was masking.

 Step 3

-A 7-blink code means the control board detected an open or out-of-range signal in the heater circuit, so your job is to isolate whether the heating element or the thermistor is the failed component.
-With power disconnected, use a multimeter set to resistance mode — a healthy heating element reads roughly 15–30 ohms across its terminals, and an open reading (OL) confirms it has burned out and needs replacement.
-Test the thermistor separately for the resistance value specified in your service manual at room temperature, because a failed thermistor can mimic a heater fault even when the element itself is fine.
+A 7-blink code means the control board detected an open or out-of-range signal in the heater circuit, so your next step is to isolate whether the heating element or the thermistor is the failed component.
+With power disconnected, use a multimeter set to resistance mode — a healthy heating element should read around 15–30 ohms across its terminals, and if you get an open reading (OL), it confirms it has burned out and needs replacement.
+Don’t forget to test the thermistor separately to ensure it’s within the resistance value specified in your service manual at room temperature, as a failed thermistor can mimic a heater fault even when the element itself is fine.

 Step 4

-Blink codes tied to the door switch occur because the control board requires a confirmed door-latch signal before it will allow or continue a cycle, and a faulty switch can interrupt that signal mid-wash and trigger a fault.
-Remove the inner door panel by extracting the four T20 Torx screws around its perimeter to expose the door latch assembly, then use a multimeter in continuity mode to confirm the switch closes (continuity present) when the door is fully latched and opens (no continuity) when unlatched.
-Replace the switch if it reads open in the latched position, as no amount of resetting will resolve a mechanically or electrically failed latch switch.
+If your blink codes point to the door switch, know that the control board must receive a confirmed door-latch signal to allow or continue a cycle.
+A faulty switch can disrupt that signal mid-wash and trigger a fault.
+Remove the inner door panel by unscrewing the four T20 Torx screws around its perimeter to access the door latch assembly.
+Use a multimeter in continuity mode to confirm the switch closes (continuity present) when the door is fully latched and opens (no continuity) when unlatched.
+If it reads open while the door is latched, that switch needs replacement — no amount of resetting will fix a mechanically or electrically failed latch switch.

 Step 5

-If your blink count and testing point to the control board itself — meaning the heating element and thermistor both test good and the door switch is functioning — the board is misreading its own sensor inputs and needs to be replaced.
-Remove the bottom kick plate by pulling it straight out, then remove the two Phillips screws securing the left side panel to access the board; photograph the wiring harness connectors before unplugging anything so you can reinstall them correctly.
-Replace the board with OEM part W11025157, which is model-specific — using a universal or incorrect part number risks introducing new faults or communication errors with the wash motor.
+If your blink count and tests indicate the control board itself is the issue — meaning the heating element and thermistor are both good and the door switch is functioning — the board is misreading its own sensor inputs and needs replacing.
+Remove the bottom kick plate by pulling it straight out, then unfasten the two Phillips screws securing the left side panel to access the board; take a photo of the wiring harness connectors before unplugging anything to ensure correct reinstallation.
+Replace the board with OEM part W11025157, which is model-specific.
+Using a universal or incorrect part could lead to new faults or communication errors with the wash motor.

 Step 6